pablomartingarcia/mid_bootcamp-_project_regression/README.md

 3. Visualize
 You will use Tableau to visually explore the data further.
 The questions have been provided in this document for which you can use tableau.

-Here you cand find the links to our Tableu Dashboard and slides:
+Here you cand find the links to our Tableau Dashboard and slides:

 Tableau Dashboard : https://public.tableau.com/app/profile/pablo.martin1557/viz/TableauMidProject/DASHBOARD?publish=yes

 Slides: https://slides.com/kotarum/palette#/4